SuperStulle007/UltraCapes/README.md

 Then the new Capes automatically appear in the UI.

+Important!!!
+The Capes Size must be 64x32 Pixel.
+(Of the .png file)

 # TO DO:

 • Automatically set cape for players with a specific permission.

 • Add a permission for using all Capes

 # Permissions: